 Operational risk is the risk of loss arising from systems failure, human error, fraud or external events.
 When controls fail to perform, operational risks can cause damage to reputation, have legal or regulatory implications, or lead to financial loss.
 The Bank cannot expect to eliminate all operational risks, but through a control framework and by monitoring and responding to potential risks, the Bank is able to manage the risks.
 Controls include effective segregation of duties, access, authorization and reconciliation procedures, staff education and assessment processes, including the use of internal audit.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2022 (Continued) (Figures in tables are in thousands of Azerbaijani Manats)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (Continued)

-22. Fair value measurement
+23. Fair value measurement

 Fair value hierarchy

 The Bank uses the following hierarchy for determining and disclosing the fair value of financial instruments by valuation technique: